 The Club’s newsletter was first introduced in 1958 and the name, “The MaidenForum”, was chosen by contest.
 The name originated from our Norwegian name (yenta for ‘maiden’) and ‘forum’ as the news portion.
 Obviously, the similarly sounding name of a woman’s foundation brand wasn’t lost on anyone!
 The first copies were produced using carbon paper and some were even hand written.
 We then advanced to the use of mimeograph, then they were produced by a print shop, then photocopied and now they are e-mailed to members and on our website!

 The Club has been honored many times over the years.
 Our newsletters and scrap books have taken many awards at PNSA and FWSA conventions.
 In 1960 we were the PNSA Outstanding Club.
 In 1961 we won the National Ski Association’s Miller High Life Trophy for outstanding clubs.
 In 2006 Skiyente received the Tollakson Award in our division at the FWSA convention.
 We have also won the Charity Award and the first FWSA Club History Award in 2009.

 Skiyente has lots of tradition.
 One of our most prestigious traditions is our King Winter Coronation and Dance.
 Each year, since 1956, we have honored an individual who has contributed significantly to the sport of skiing and to the mountain community during their lifetime.
 Historically, this honor was bestowed upon a man who was crowned “King Winter”.
 However, the tradition has been expanded to honor either a man or woman each year.
-We now have seven female King Winters.
+We now have more than seven female King Winters.